Aikido

 Kobayashi sensei is pictured on the right with a jo (staff).

 Finally, an older gentleman, maybe in his upper forties, also dressed in black hakama stepped out of a small raised office to the side of the dojo practice area, came into the room and sat in seiza style.
 By the way that he sat and watched us, as well as the way that the senpai acted around him, I took him to be the master of the dojo.
 I noticed him eying me every now and then, but it was always a welcoming, curious and somewhat bemused expression in his eyes, and when our eyes met at one point I gave him a small bow which seemed to go over very well.
 I felt much more at ease.
 Finally, he called the beginning of practice.
 All of the beginning students (I sat at the very bottom of the line) lined up at the back of the mats facing the shrine to Ō-sensei while the black belts (I will refer to them as senpai from now on) sat on the right wall.
 We went through the normal rituals, and then the master spoke some words.
-He asked me to introduce myself (all in Japanese mind you) and I quickly and nervously announced my name and that I was an international student at AIU from America.
-We then sat in seiza as each student one by one performed his test.
+He asked me to introduce myself (all in Japanese mind you) and I quickly and nervously announced my name and that I was an international student at AIU from

 The master of the dojo sat in one corner with a small laminated list of the techniques to be tested.
 The student in question would come up with his practice partner (uke) using the “samurai walk” to move to the center of the mats.
 They both would then honor Ō-sensei by remaining in a seated position, extending their hands in a prayerful gesture and bowing low and saying onegaishimasu.
 They would then both shift to face the sensei and bow (without the prayer gesture, as that is reserved for the dead) and once again said onegaishimasu.
 Finally they faced each other (again in a seated position) and bowed to each other, again saying onegaishimasu.
 Sensei would then announce the technique to be performed and ask the student to repeat it until he was satisfied with its performance, sometimes pausing to offer advice or a correction.
 Though I could tell the students were nervous, and though there was still that characteristically Japanese desire for perfection in both the sensei and the student, I didn’t see the test as being super critical.
 It was clear that the sensei was more interested in making sure the student understood the fundamentals of the techniques rather than grilling him on every single motion.
 I found it to be a much more relaxed testing experience than I originally thought it was going to be.